bertrik/soundforce/README.md

 ## Enhancements
 Added a rolling average filter to the oscillators to help reduce steps between samples.

-## Basic Changes
+## Compilation
-Addition of files required to compile the firmware from PlatformIO
+Inherits from the bertrik branch that added files required to compile the firmware from PlatformIO

 # Reference
 Firmwares for http://sound-force.nl/?page_id=2212 updated for use with platformio